ftripoli/ftripoli/README.md

 ### Hi there 👋
+#### Backend/Frontend/DevOPS I'm a multi-faceted IT guy !
+I'm a programmer from 2008 (mostly in PHP/MySQL/Javascript), but I try to reach a new level by studying in 42Paris shcool !
+ - 🔭 I’m currently working on be a better programmer (It's a never ending journey ! 😄).
+ - 🌱 I’m currently learning C language.
+ - ✨ I like to teacth programming to friends and share my knowleges.

 <!--
 **ftripoli/ftripoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.